International Programmes 2024/2025

 Application deadline

-31 May for the following winter semester (starts 1 October)
+31 May every year for the following winter semester (begins 1 October).

-Applications can be submitted only once a year, usually 1 – 31 May.
+Applications can be submitted only once a year: 2 to 31 May.

 Submit application to